With Experiment Collaboration, a hypothesis captures all the requirements, workflow, collaboration, data, and analysis for an experiment in one place.

 Plan experiment run dates

-On the Experiment tab, provide experiment run dates to communicate when you plan to start or stop an experiment associated with your hypothesis.
-Toggle the Show on Timeline option on to display the run date on the timeline view, or off so that the run date does not display on the timeline view.
+Instead of linking an experiment, you can manually add your experiment start and end dates and a URL reference to where you configured the experiment.
+Use experiment run dates to communicate when you plan to start or stop an experiment associated with your hypothesis.
+Toggle the Show on Timeline option to display the run date on the timeline view or off so that the run date does not display on the timeline view.

 See Manage workflow dates for more information on setting experiment run dates.